 In the (very) blue corner: Puberty

-The average Aussie girl begins puberty sometime around the age of 10-11 years, and boys a year or so later at 11-12 years (normal range for puberty to start is considered 8-13 for girls and 9-14 years for boys).
+The average Aussie girl begins puberty sometime anywhere between the ages of 8 and 13 years, and boys a year or so later at 11-12 years (normal range for puberty to start is considered 8-13 for girls and 9-14 years for boys).

 We’ve all been there and the pubes, boobs and moods of puberty are embedded on our brains forever.
 Even if they weren’t, anyone entering perimenopause right now will be familiar with many of them: